 - Go to Tools in the menu bar.

 - Select Global Variable.
 A Global variable window will get open as shown below:

-- Your can view view where the particular Global Variable has been used.
+- You can view where the particular Global Variable has been used.
 To do so, select a Global Variable and click on the UsedBy button.
 UsedBy pane will show the name, full path, description and component type of the UsedBy artifact of the selected Global Variable.

 - Click Add.